minetest/dev.luanti.org/content/chat.md

 A direct message is a chat message which appears only on the chat logs of the sender and a chosen receiver of the message.

-You can send a direct message (DM) to someone by using the “`/msg`” [server command](/server-commands/).
+You can send a direct message (DM) to someone by using the `/msg` [server command](/server-commands/).
 Say something in the form of:

 ```txt
 /msg <player> <message>
 ```

-Replace “`<message>`” by your actual message and “`<player>`” by the name of the player you want to send the message to.
+Replace `<message>` by your actual message and `<player>` by the name of the player you want to send the message to.
 The message won’t be publicly visible in the chatlog and only appears to you and the other player.
 Be aware that direct messages are not _really_ secret, some people could still, in principle, intercept them.

-Example: If your name is “Alberto” and you entered “`/msg Presto I want to show you my hidden chest.`”, then this will appear in the chat log of Presto:
+Example: If your name is “Alberto” and you entered `/msg Presto I want to show you my hidden chest.`, then this will appear in the chat log of Presto:

 ```txt
 DM from Alberto: I want to show you my hidden chest.